ruanjiaxing/SGL-FreeBASIC/README.md

 In case you just use the DLLs provided by sgldllkit, you could create the import library for MinGW using the .def file and MinGW's dlltool.

-This binding was created by fbfrog.
+This binding was created with the help of fbfrog.